lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks_spark.md

 Apache Spark can be used in [interactive](#interactive-jobs) and [batch](#batch-jobs) jobs as well as via [Jupyter notebooks](#jupyter-notebook).
 All three ways are outlined in the following.
+The usage of Flink with Jupyter notebooks is currently under examination.

 ## Interactive Jobs